bunoza/Weather-Bunoza/README.md

 • Brief weather forecast for next 3 days for selected location

+**Altough this app works, I have learned that I should use Kotlin, Koin, MVVM architecture and dependency injection, which is my primary learning objective.**

 ### Implemented

 • RxJava, Room Database, Retrofit, Lottie, RecyclerView, etc.